karnpapon/worng/README.md

 # Youth Programming Language.

-dynamic programming language and tree-walk interpreter, written in Rust. inspired by Lox language from this [book](http://craftinginterpreters.com/) by Bob Nystrom ( highly recommend to check this out, it's comprehensive/enjoying to read),note that an bytecode VM is not implemented yet.
+dynamic programming language and tree-walk interpreter, written in Rust. inspired by Lox language from this [book](http://craftinginterpreters.com/) by Bob Nystrom ( highly recommend to check this out, it's comprehensive/enjoying to read),note that bytecode VM is not implemented yet.

 ## start